RNA-FRETools/MASH-FRET/docs/video-processing/panels/panel-molecule-coordinates.md

 ### Import options
 {: .no_toc }

-Settings to import reference and spots coordinates from ASCII files can be modified by pressing
+They are the settings to import reference and spots coordinates from ASCII files.
+Import options can be accessed by pressing
 ![Options...](../../assets/images/gui/VP-but-options.png "Options...").

 To set the import options, please refer to